 But, perhaps the most important tip is that you act responsibly!

-Hackers, scams and malware will continue to exist and thrive, unless we keep a close watch on what we download, what links we click, etc.
+Hackers, scams, and malware will continue to exist and thrive unless we keep a close watch on what we download, what links we click, and steal our hard-earned money, etc

 Happy Mobile Banking!